Sadio Mane: Do diving allegations distract from Liverpool star's legacy? | Goal.com

 It seems almost a nit-pick to hone in on that as a 'weakness' for a player who has regularly begun to figure in the conversation for individual awards both on the league and global stage.

 It could well affect his chances in those stakes, but it really shouldn't.
-If, as one school of thought dictates, the best player in the best team ought to have the strongest case, then Mane's chances are as good as any's.
+If, as one school of thought dictates, the best player in the best team ought to have the strongest case, then Mane's chances are as good as anybody else's.

 Not even allegations of diving can change that.